 At present, I live and work in Freising, Germany.
-I am a postdoctoral researcher with a university position in the department of Terrestrial Ecology, led by Prof. Wolfgang Weisser.
+I am a postdoctoral group leader, with a university position in the department of Terrestrial Ecology, led by Prof. Wolfgang Weisser.

 PhD – Netherlands Institute of Ecology, Dpt. of Terrestrial Ecology/Leiden University: Soil legacy effects on aboveground plant-insect interactions

 Plants, during their life time, can have strong effects on the soil they grow in.
 Some accumulate pathogens, others may accumulate more beneficial organisms.
 You could say that plants leave some sort of ‘microbial footprint’ in the soil.
 When plants disappear (naturally, by death, or less naturally, by removal) these footprints may remain present in the soil, which can influence other plants that grow in the same soil.
 Again, this can be in any direction… So, what has been growing on a certain soil in the past, determines the performance of plants that come later.